-On and after January 1, 2014, the notes will be exchangeable at any time prior to the close of business on the second scheduled trading day immediately preceding the maturity date at the option of the holders into cash up to their principal amount and, at the Operating Partnership's option, cash or shares of our common stock for the remainder, if any, of the exchange value in excess of such principal amount at the applicable exchange rate, which initially equals 8.5051 shares of our common stock per \$1,000 principal amount of the notes (equivalent to an exchange price of approximately \$117.58 per share of our common stock) and is subject to adjustment in certain circumstances.
-The initial exchange price of approximately \$117.58 per share of our common stock represents an approximately 20% premium to the closing price of our common stock on the New York Stock Exchange on August 13, 2008 of \$97.98 per share.
-Prior to the close of business on the scheduled trading day immediately preceding January 1, 2014, holders of the notes may only exchange their notes at their option under the following circumstances: (1) during the five business day period after any 10 consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of notes for each trading day of that measurement period was less than 98% of the product of the last reported sale price of our common stock and the exchange rate on each such day; (2) during any fiscal quarter beginning after the fiscal quarter ended September 30, 2008 if the last reported sale price of our common stock for each of at least 20 trading days in the 30 consecutive trading days ending on, and including, the last day of the preceding fiscal quarter is more than 130% of the applicable exchange price for the notes on the last day of such preceding fiscal quarter; (3) if the Operating Partnership has called such notes for redemption to preserve our status as a real estate investment trust and the redemption has not yet occurred; (4) in connection with specified corporate transactions, including a fundamental change; or (5) if our common stock is delisted.
-The notes may be accelerated upon an event of default as described in Supplemental Indenture No. 7.
+On and after January 1, 2014, the notes will be exchangeable at any time prior to the close of business on the second scheduled trading day immediately preceding the maturity date at the option of the holders into cash up to their principal amount and, at our option, cash or shares of Boston Properties, Inc.'s common stock for the remainder, if any, of the exchange value in excess of such principal amount at the applicable exchange rate, which initially equals 8.5051 shares of Boston Properties, Inc.'s common stock per \$1,000 principal amount of the notes (equivalent to an exchange price of approximately \$117.58 per share of Boston Properties, Inc.'s common stock) and is subject to adjustment in certain circumstances.
+The initial exchange price of approximately \$117.58 per share of Boston Properties, Inc.'s common stock and properties, Inc.'s common stock on the New York Stock Exchange on August 13, 2008 of \$97.98 per share.
+Prior to the close of business on the scheduled trading day immediately preceding January 1, 2014, holders of the notes may only exchange their notes at their option under the following circumstances: (1) during the five business day period after any 10 consecutive trading day period (the "measurement period") in which the trading price per \$1,000 principal amount of notes for each trading day of that measurement period was less than 98% of the product of the last reported sale price of Boston Properties, Inc.'s common stock for each of at least 20 trading days in the 30 consecutive trading days ending on, and including, the last reported sale price of Boston Properties, Inc.'s common stock for each of at least 20 trading days in the 30 consecutive trading days in the 30 consecutive trading days in the order preceding fiscal quarter is more than 130% of the applicable exchange price for the notes on the last day of such preceding fiscal quarter; (3) if we have called such notes for redemption to preserve Boston Properties, Inc.'s tatus as real estate investment trust and the redemption has